nigelkelly/nigelkelly.github.io/super-simple-signup-and-signin-with-firebase-and-knockout.md

 We will get the javascript libraries we need using script tags.
 I find requirejs is too complex for my needs.
 So I will set up the javascript and css through my head tags.

-So here are the scripts we need:

-* Knockout - so I can bind my application memory to my html view in an organised and simple way
-* Firebase - so I can access a database in the cloud that talks easily with my javascript
-* Firebase-simple-login - so I can setup user signup and login really easily
-* My own view models - the ko wiring from js to the html views

-And then throw in bootstrap so it will look presentable.

-Here is how the head in index.hmtl looks.

 *index.html*

 ```html